random-goose/Notes-Vault/Song for Slothie.md

 can we continue that in our dreams?

+you put the windows down

 it was a wonderful scene
-you put the windows down
 there was such a nice breeze
 as you do your little tease
-my heart, its a peice
+made me feel like
+the king of seven seas
+just singing along
+all the countless melodies
+when you stood in front of me
+lost track of what could be
+you smile so heavenly

+staring at my phone screen
+at you smile, so heavenly